If you’re looking for internships, then this article is for you…

 Start preparing your internship resume even sooner.
 Start networking earlier, too.
 That way, you’ll be ready to apply for internships when you’re 3-4 months out.

 Local Internships: How to Find Internships Near You

 One question I get asked a lot as a recruiter is, “How can I find internships near me?
 I only want to hear about internships in my local area.”

 If you’re interested only in internships near you, you can use all of the methods above, but should focus on networking and talking to people at your university first and foremost.
 Your local network, university career center, and professors will be more in-tune with the local market.

 Many online internship search websites will have filters for location, too.
-So spend time looking for internships opportunities on the web, but start with a local, networking-focused approach when looking for an internship in your city or local area.
+So spend time looking for internship opportunities on the web, but start with a local, networking-focused approach when looking for an internship in your city or local area.

-If you only want paid internships, you should mention this when meeting with professors, talking to your university career center, speaking to campus recruiters and/or recruiters at career fairs.
+If you only want paid internships, you should mention this when meeting with professors, talking to your university career center, and speaking to campus recruiters and/or recruiters at career fairs.